desmondrawls/clojure-interop-demo/README.md

 Currently to make this work I am maintaining a pom.xml and a project.clj for the recording studio package.
 Sometimes Leiningen overwrites the pom.xml in which case packaging the jar with maven stops working.
-The indications that this happened are that the recording studio beans module cant resolve the recording_studio namespace.
+The indications that this happened are that the recording studio beans module cant resolve the persistence namespace.

 ### Clojure Links